-From a publisher’s perspective, securing the rights to publish the book of a celebrity is the closest thing to a sure thing in book publishing.
+From a publisher’s perspective, securing the rights to publish a celebrity’s book is the closest thing to a sure thing in book publishing.
 This is important because, like television executives and venture capitalists, book publishers are in the hits business.
 Each Harry Potter pays for many other books that don’t sell well and register a loss.

-Publishers want authors with name recognition and the ability to sell their own book because selling a book by a new name - even if it’s a great book—is so uncertain.
-Since it is difficult for a consumer to know whether she will like a book before she buys it, consumers buy the same authors again and again.
+Publishers want authors with name recognition and the ability to sell their own book because selling a book by a new author—even if it’s a great book—is so uncertain.
+Since it is difficult for people to know whether they will like a book, customers buy the same authors again and again.
 When J.K.
 Rowling released a mystery novel under a pseudonym , it failed to sell despite good reviews.
 When word got out that Rowling was the author, it became an instant bestseller.

 The practice appears especially dishonest when it comes to ghostwriting fiction.
 Joel Hochman of Arbor Books estimates that 35% of his publishing services business is for fiction.
-“It’s like a Hollywood producer with a concept putting together a team to produce something,” he told us.
+“It’s like a Hollywood producer with a concept putting together a team to produce something,” he says.
 “Their satisfaction comes from being the originator of the idea even if many changes are made.”
-And, in fact, Arbor Books lists Oscar and Emmy nominated Hollywood producers as clients.
+Arbor Books lists Oscar and Emmy nominated Hollywood producers as clients.

 The Death of the Author

 In the early to mid 1900s, the majority of books read by American children were the product of one man.